crescenzo77/ai-frame-curation-tool/README.md

 * **Automated Sorting:** Uses MediaPipe (Face Detection, Pose) to sort 1000s of images into categories like `face`, `upper_body`, and `full_body` in minutes.
 * **Advanced Focus Scoring:** Implements a "v4" scoring model that uses 3 separate ML models (Holistic, Selfie Segmentation, Pose) to find images where the *subject's face is the sharpest object in the frame*, penalizing images with blurry faces but sharp backgrounds.
-* **Dynamic De-duplication:** A "v3" two-stage pHash filter ensures a high-variety final dataset.
-It uses a strict *global* filter (to remove near-identical images) and a separate *intra-source* filter (to select visually distinct frames from the same video).
+* **3-Stage De-duplication Gauntlet:** Ensures a high-variety dataset by combining three filters:
+    1.  **Global pHash:** A strict filter to remove near-identical twins.
+    2.  **Intra-Source pHash:** A laxer filter to ensure visual variety from the same video.
+    3.  **Temporal Quota (New!):** A 4-frame hard cap for `body` categories that forces selections to be from different *times* in the video (e.g., 2 from the start, 2 from the end).
 * **Automated Captioning:** Includes scripts to auto-caption the final dataset using the Gemini or Vertex AI APIs.
 * **Containerized & Portable:** The entire environment (OpenCV, MediaPipe, PyTorch) is containerized with Docker, making it 100% reproducible.